KenKundert/avendesora/doc/advanced.rst

 *rate* function allows you to slow down the autotyping to the point where you avoid the problems that stem from exceeding the limit.

-The *remind* function is used to remind you of neyt steps.
+The *remind* function is used to remind you of next steps.
 For example, the following uses *remind* to instruct you to use your YubiKey to provide the second factor that completes the login process: